 The Beatles, whose appearance on The Ed Sullivan Show in 1964 had sparked a national obsession with all things British, approached Stanley Kubrick in 1968—by way of Apple Films executive Denis O’Dell—about directing them in a Yellow Submarine-styled Lord of the Rings film, to be accompanied by a double album soundtrack.
 According to O’Dell, Kubrick declared that a cinematic adaptation was “unmakable,” though Tolkien, disgusted at the report, would never have allowed it.
 In 1957, sci-fi enthusiast and literary agent Forrest Ackerman, Al Brodax (future creator of The Beatles animated series and a producer on Yellow Submarine), and young filmmaker Morton Grady Zimmerman had pitched a Lord of the Rings film to Tolkien, who was impressed by the concept artwork (courtesy of a then 20-year-old Ron Cobb), but did not enjoy the misspelled character names or the fact that the fledgling group had no money.
 Tolkien turned Ackerman down, eventually selling the film rights to United Artists in 1969 (very shortly after the Beatles scare) for $250,000.

-In short, The Lord of the Rings was a literary and cultural blockbuster that became a touchstone and a currency of the coalescing American and British countercultures, as well as an international sensation—Tolkien’s monomyth stretched all the way to Iceland, North Borneo, and Saigon, where South Vietnamese tribesmen were seen carrying shields bearing the lidless eye of Sauron.
+In short, The Lord of the Rings was a literary and cultural blockbuster that became a touchstone and a currency of the coalescing American and British countercultures, as well as an international sensation—Tolkien’s monomyth stretched all the way to Iceland, North Borneo, and Saigon, where South Vietnamese troops were seen adopting the lidless eye of Sauron as a “battle emblem.”
 Wollheim’s obstinacy and Tolkien’s snobbery had collided to set in motion what Betsy Wollheim would later call, absolutely correctly, “the Big Bang that founded the modern fantasy field.”
 After 1965, the science fiction section in bookstores became the “science fiction and fantasy” section, and fantasy elements quickly entrenched themselves in sci-fi literature and film: what is the original Star Wars incarnation but a space fantasy that follows the quest formula, the easy moral dualism, and the archetypal characterizations and symbols (i.e. Frodo loses a finger to Gollum, while Luke loses a hand to Vader) of The Lord of the Rings?
 (John Boorman, hired by United Artists in 1969 to write and direct a live-action Lord of the Rings adaptation that was never produced, was able to make Excalibur only because Star Wars “put fantasy back in fashion“).
 As for the “pure” fantasy epic, it has never shaken Tolkien.
 Given the obscene success of Peter Jackson’s computer generated puppet shows, given Harry Potter and his “Dark Lord” nemesis, given the obsequiously myth-sustaining Star Wars: The Force Awakens, and given the endless parade of superheroes we can no longer do without, it never will.

 * * *